mehdi-ahangar/Football_Mgmt/README.md

 # Football_Mgmt
-Please set the port of the project in 6600.
+Please set the port of the project to 6600.

 APIs URLs: